Introducing the Muscle Oxygen threshold

 After completing the test, you can use the full-screen graph in the app to analyze your threshold.
 To determine your Muscle Oxygen threshold, you need to identify the step where your Muscle Oxygen level drops and does not stabilize during the subsequent 3 minutes.

 Next is zone 3.
-When you reach the next increase in load and 3 new minutes begin, you will experience a drop in your Muscle Oxygen again.
-This drop signifies your transition from zone 2-3 The drop will typically be larger than that from zone 1 to 2, but it will still stabilize during the 3-minute step.
+When you reach the next increase in load and a new step will begin, you will experience a drop in your Muscle Oxygen again.
+This drop signifies your transition from zone 2-3.
+The drop will typically be larger than that from zone 1 to 2, but it will still stabilize during the 4-minute step.

 To translate your Muscle Oxygen level in each zone to power zones and a power threshold, simply identify each zone and read off the power generated at that step.